 Well, If you are serious about improving your photography and still shooting JPG, you are missing out!
 RAW images, unlike JPG, have gone through zero compression and still hold all the details of your image.

-By shooting RAW, you offer yourself a whole world of possibilities in post production, to enhance and give your image the look you want.
+By shooting RAW, you offer yourself a whole world of possibilities in post-production, to enhance and give your image the look you want.
 Adjusting the white balance, shadows, highlights, saturation, sharpness, and many, many other things becomes super easy.
-Adobe Lightroom is by far the best post-production software that exist, and mastering it will definitely take your photos to a whole new level.
+Adobe Lightroom is by far the best post-production software that exists, and mastering it will definitely take your photos to a whole new level.

 Photography is an art that one can take a whole life to truly master, but if you are just started and want to take images that are better than average, these 12 tips should be a good start.
 You won’t be able to respect all 12 tips for each photo you shoot of course, but you can keep them in mind and see what you can do.